Christianity in China: Opposition

 In December 1897, Wilhelm II declared his intent to seize territory in China, which triggered a "scramble for concessions" by which Britain, France, Russia and Japan also secured their own sphere of influence in China.
 After the German government took over Shandong, many Chinese feared that the foreign missionaries and possibly all Christian activities were imperialist attempts at "carving the melon", i.e., to colonize China piece by piece.

 Local gentry published hate literature against the foreign missionaries.
 One tract featured foreign missionaries praying to crucified pigs—the Catholic term for God was Tianzhu (Heavenly Lord), in which the Chinese character "zhu" had the same pronunciation as the word for "pig".
 The pamphlet also showed Christian clergy engaging in orgies following Sunday services and removing the placentas, breasts, and testicles from kidnapped Chinese.
 It concluded with repeated calls for their extermination by vigilantes and the government.

-The Boxer Uprising was in large part a reaction against Christianity in China.
+The Boxer Rebellion was in large part a reaction against Christianity in China.
 Missionaries were harassed and murdered, along with tens of thousands of converts.
 In 1895, the Manchu Yuxian, a magistrate in the province, acquired the help of the Big Swords Society in fighting against bandits.
-The Big Swords practiced heterodox practices, however, they were not bandits and were not seen as bandits by Chinese authorities.
+The Big Swords practices heterodox practices, however, they were not bandits and were not seen as bandits by Chinese authorities.
 The Big Swords relentlessly crushed the bandits, but the bandits converted to the Catholic Church, because it made them legally immune to prosecution under the protection of the foreigners.
 The Big Swords proceeded to attack the bandits' Catholic churches and burn them.
 Yuxian only executed several Big Sword leaders, but did not punish anyone else.
 More secret societies started emerging after this.

 In Pingyuan, the site of another insurrection and major religious disputes, the county magistrate noted that Chinese converts to Christianity were taking advantage of their bishop's power to file false lawsuits which, upon investigation, were found groundless.

 French Catholic missionaries were active in China; they were funded by appeals in French churches for money.
 The Holy Childhood Association (L'Oeuvre de la Sainte Enfance) was a Catholic charity founded in 1843 to rescue Chinese children from infanticide.
 It was a target of Chinese anti-Christian protests notably in the Tianjin Massacre of 1870.
 Rioting sparked by false rumors of the killing of babies led to the death of a French consul and provoked a diplomatic crisis.